What Happens If Your Income Changes After ACA Enrollment?

 IRS Form 8962.

-Reasonable, accurate projections are recommended.
+Reasonable, accurate projections are recommended to avoid high ACA subsidy repayments.